awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 The optional part of a key\-value pair that make up a tag\.
 A value acts as a descriptor within a tag category \(key\)\.

 `propagateTags`
-Specifies whether to propagate the tags from the task definition or the service to the task\.
-If no value is specified, the tags are not propagated\.
+Specifies whether to copy the tags from the task definition or the service to the tasks in the service\.
+If no value is specified, the tags are not copied\.
+Tags can only be copied to the tasks within the service during service creation\.
+To add tags to a task after service creation, use the `TagResource` API action\.